 The Board carefully monitors the level of defaults arising within the Group's portfolios.
-The credit loss provision prior to any fair value adjustments as at 31 March 2021 was £61.2m against outstanding principal and interest amounts of the loan portfolios of £141.45m (31 March 2020: provision of £59.0m against outstanding principal and interest amounts of the loan portfolio of £259.1m).
+The credit loss provision prior to any fair value adjustments as at 31 March 2022 was £70.8m against outstanding principal and interest amounts of the loan portfolios of £107.4m (31 March 2021: provision of £61.2m against outstanding principal and interest amounts of the loan portfolio of £141.5m).

-During the current financial year, the downside scenario was replaced by a macroeconomic scenario developed specifically for COVID-19 and consistent with portfolio modelling.
+During the current financial year, a macroeconomic scenario continued to be utilised specifically for COVID-19 and consistent with portfolio modelling, however as the events unfolded and government support schemes began to wind-down, the timing of such stress was pushed to later periods as the performance remained resilient in the Company's loans.
 Additionally, multipliers are applied to individual loan probability of defaults ("PD") such that overall gross losses for the portfolio are anchored to portfolio model expectations.